Xtr126/XtMapper-docs/src/content/docs/blissos/running_in_crosvm.md

 description: Running Bliss OS in crosvm.
 ---

-[crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/) can be used to run a blazing fast Android VM on a Linux host with GPU acceleration, negligible overhead and close to native performance.
+[crosvm](https://chromium.googlesource.com/crosvm/crosvm) can be used to run a blazing fast Android VM on a Linux host with GPU acceleration, negligible overhead and close to native performance.
 The Android window feels smoother than ever before.
 It can configured to use udmabuf, minigbm and wayland for a incredibly efficient rendering pipeline with zero copy display from guest to host wayland server.
-It doesn't work as expected out of the box, so we will have to apply some patches to fix mouse input and color issues.
+It doesn't work as expected out of the box, so we will have to apply some patches to fix mouse input.

 Follow the instructions on https://crosvm.dev/book/building_crosvm/linux.html to set up the environment.